salano/Analytic-Engineering/Reduce Fact Design/README.md

-In this section we explore the reduce fact data modelling.
+In this section we explore the reducing fact data modelling.

 The model used in this section